canvakit.sh

 mrr:

-template: widgets/mrr-card.canvakit.html # reusable widget, own dataSources
+template: widgets/mrr-card.canvakit.html # reusable widget, own sources

 variables: { period: "Q2 2026" }